Phimbun-Issawilanon/Doctor/README.md

 ### Playground

-Students may want to download a the code they wrote in an easily executable way.
+Students may want to download the code they wrote in an easily executable way.

 A list of supported downloadable executables.

 - Swift

-😬.
-Help us by adding more languages.

 This module contains an api `/download` that if hit, will package up the code sent to it, and return a fully working swift playground.